 Use of the picnic area near paddling sign #35 is permissible for day-use as long as you stay in the campground area.
 While there are picnic tables at the site, there is no water or restrooms.
 If you choose to camp overnight or you want to hike, bike or tour the island for any reason, you must possess either a Limited Public Use Permit or an Annual Public Hunting Permit.
 The permits can be purchased at any place that sells hunting or fishing licenses.
 For questions about rules governing use of the island, contact the Texas Parks and Wildlife Department at 979-244-7697.

 The small islands that border the trail and Matagorda Island support a wide variety of shore and migratory birds and 19 federally listed threatened or endangered species.
+The small islands that border the trail and Matagorda Island support a wide variety of shorebirds and migratory birds, including pelicans, herons, egrets, Roseate Spoonbills, ducks, Sandhill Cranes, grebes, loons, gulls, terns, willets, curlews, and plovers.
+The Atlantic bottlenose dolphin is spotted along the trail, and a large heard of whitetail deer can sometimes be seen on Matagorda Island, along with the occasional alligator.
 The area is known for producing redfish, speckled trout, drum and other popular fish.
 Trout and large redfish are commonly caught all year long.
-Adding to the variety, a large heard of whitetail deer can sometimes be seen on Matagorda Island, along with the occasional alligator.

 Coastal waters and their associated bays, estuaries, and wetlands are mixing zones for fresh and saltwater.
 These areas not only enhance water quality by assimilating domestic waste and controlling erosion but they also provide invaluable habitat for juvenile shell and game fish (or finfish) during their early life stages.
 These areas also support various municipal and industrial facilities and support diverse fish and wildlife, fishing, hunting, and other recreational activities which positively affect Texas' economy.
 Freshwater inflows must be maintained in order to produce balanced salinity levels.
 Conservation of our bays and estuaries can be furthered through efforts to preserve and restore wetlands and seagrasses to reduce erosion, filter pollutants and improve water quality.
 Conservation of these areas ensures that the natural heritage of Texas is protected for future generations.